zyyang1111/HMCTherm/README.md

    $ cd $(HMCThermROOT)/
    $ ./HMCTherm -c 400000 -t file -f ./Example/FFT\_example/mem\_trace.tr -x 1024 -y 1024 -q ./Example/FFT\_example/logicP.in -e 20000
    ```
-   In this command:
+   In this command: <br />
       -c indicates the number of CPU cycles to be simulated <br />
       -t indicates whether the input memory trace is from a file (file) or generated randomly (random) <br />
       -f if the memory trace is from a file, the trace file name is specified here <br />
       -x and -y specifies the size (in byte) of a "mat" which is the smallest unit of memory [Default 512] <br />
       -e is the time step to print out the transient temperature and power profile <br />
       -h will print out the help of the HMC simulator <br />

-   The HMC simulation will generate five output files:
+   The HMC simulation will generate five output files: <br />
       - /result/file.out : summary of the HMC latency <br />
       - temperature\_trace.csv and power\_trace.csv : the temperature and power traces for each time step, respectively <br />
       - Average_power.csv : the average power profile within the time of simulation <br />